 Option 1.
+Archaeology

+Option 2.
+Archaeology of the Americas

+Option 3.
+Egyptian archaeology

+Option 4.
+European prehistory

+Option 5.
+Medieval archaeology

+Option 6.
+Mesopotamian archaeology

+Option 7.
+Palaeolithic and Mesolithic archaeology

+Option 8.
+South Asian archaeology

+Option 9.
+African archaeology

+A ...1. . . .
+1 . .

-Archaeology Option 2.
-Archaeology of the Americas Option 3.
-Egyptian archaeology Option 4.
-European prehistory Option 5.
-Medieval archaeology Option 6.
-Mesopotamian archaeology provided that the Degree Committee for the Departments of Archaeology, Social Anthropology, and Sociology shall have power to announce that a particular option is not available in any one year.
+provided that the Degree Committee for the Departments of Archaeology, Social Anthropology, and Sociology shall have power to announce that a particular option is not available in any one year.